TechnicJelle/GPUForBeginners/docs/chapter03/README.md

 }
 ```

-We can then copy our vertices into the Transfer Buffer:
+We can then copy our vertices into the memory that the Transfer Buffer mapped for us:

 ```c++
 SDL_memcpy(transferData, vertices.data(), verticesSize);